SzilviaDeahl/practice-at-home/README.md

 ### #7
 ```
-When I call the `find` function
+When I call the `find` method
 And pass a single word as a string argument
-Then the function returns a notification
+Then the method returns a notification
 And the notification states the word that was searched for
 And the number of times it was found
 ```